 - 7. The DPC engaged with both the Data Subject and the Respondent in relation to the subject matter of the complaint.
-On 19 July 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting that it address the concerns raised. - 8.
-In response to the DPC's investigation, the Respondent explained how the Data Subject's accounts had been disabled for a serious violation of its Terms of Service and Community Standards.
-The Respondent further explained that its specialist team had since reviewed the matter again and identified signs that the Instagram account had been created by a bad actor impersonating the Data Subject, and which subsequently was disabled for posting violating content. - 9.
-The Respondent explained that the Data Subject's Facebook account had been disabled as a result of it being linked to the impersonating Instagram account.
-In light of the fact that the violation occurred on the impersonating Instagram account and was not committed by the Data Subject themselves, the Respondent agreed to reverse the disablement and confirmed that the Data Subject had subsequently regained access to their Facebook account following their successful clearance of a security checkpoint.
-The Respondent explained how the Data Subject could now obtain access to their personal data using the self-service tools, if they wished to do so.
-The Respondent also confirmed that the impersonating Instagram account would be permanently deleted.

-10. In light of the explanations provided by the Respondent as set out above, and the fact that it had facilitated the Data Subject in regaining full access to their Facebook account in accordance with the Data Subject's wishes, the DPC considered it appropriate to conclude the complaint by way of amicable resolution.
-On 18 September 2023, the DPC wrote to the Data Subject outlining the Respondent's response to its investigation and noting the confirmation received that they were now able to regain access to their account and access their personal data.
+On 31 March 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting the Respondent to address the concerns raised. - 8.
+In its response, the Respondent explained how the Data Subject's accounts had been disabled for a serious violation of its Terms of Service and Community Standards.
+The Respondent further explained that its specialist team had since reviewed the matter again and identified signs that the accounts had been compromised and that the serious violation referred to above had occurred during the time the accounts were compromised (i.e. the violation was likely not committed by the Data Subject themselves).
+As such, the Respondent agreed to reverse the disablement of both accounts and requested that the Data Subject provide it with a new secure email address to be associated with the accounts in order to do so.
+The Respondent explained how the Data Subject could obtain access to their personal data using the self-service tools, once they had regained access to their accounts.
+The Respondent subsequently reached out to the Data Subject directly in order to facilitate the Data Subject in regaining access to their accounts as indicated above. - 9.
+In light of the explanations provided by the Respondent as set out above, and the fact that it had agreed to facilitate the Data Subject in regaining full access to their account in accordance with the Data Subject's wishes, the DPC considered it appropriate to conclude the complaint by way of amicable resolution.
+On 18 May 2023, the DPC wrote to the Data Subject requesting confirmation that they were now able to regain access to their account and access their personal data following their direct engagement with the Respondent.
 In the circumstances, the DPC asked the Data Subject to notify it, within a specified timeframe, if they were not satisfied with the outcome, so that the DPC could take further action.
-On 23 September 2023, the Data Subject confirmed to the DPC that their complaint was now resolved.
+On 7 July 2023, the Data Subject confirmed to the DPC that their complaint was now resolved and that the matter could be closed.
 As such, the DPC has now deemed the complaint to have been amicably resolved.

-11. In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+10. In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.